-Non-derivative financial assets may be designated as available for sale so long as they are not classified in another category.
+The Corporation's short term investments are designated as available for sale.
 Available-for-sale financial assets are initially recognized at fair value, net of directly attributable transaction costs, and are subsequently measured at fair value with changes in fair value recognized in Other Comprehensive Income (OCI), net of tax.
-Transaction costs related to the purchase of available-for-sale assets are recognized in the statements of income.
 Amounts recognized in OCI for available-for-sale financial assets are charged to earnings when the asset is derecognized or when there is a significant or prolonged decrease in the value of the asset.